PathToSharePoint/React-PPP-MicrosoftGraphToolkit/README.md

 ## Summary

-Package provided for debugging of TeamChannelPicker.
+Package provided for debugging of the MGT Login component.